openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

     --adminurl http://10.0.0.2:8386/v1.1/%\(tenant_id\)s \
     --internalurl http://10.0.0.2:8386/v1.1/%\(tenant_id\)s \
     data-processing

 .. note::
-   You must have installed the openstack-client package.
+   You have to install the openstack-client package in order to execute ``openstack`` command.
 ..

 5. For more information on configuring sahara with the OpenStack Dashboard